bongohead/econforecasting-r/README.md

 - Added splitting of SQL inserts due to memory issues
 - Added code for sentiments analysis to SQL
 - Added advanced sales subcomponents, and disprank/disptabs for website display
+- Added new helper functions and prepared package for CRAN addition
 - Fixed issue with inflation forecast spacing
 - Fixed issue with using SQL queries not returning modified rows